-As a defined benefit member, your benefits are calculated as shown in section 11 of this report.
-As mentioned, your benefit must be at least equal to the SG minimum benefit, which is determined in accordance with a certificate produced by the actuary.
+As a defined benefit member, your benefits are calculated as shown in section 12 of this report.
+As mentioned, it is important to note that your benefit must be at least equal to the SG minimum benefit.
 To ensure you receive at least the SG minimum benefit when you leave NGS Super, we keep a separate record of this benefit.
-For most members, the benefit available under the Plan is significantly higher than the SG minimum.